HL7/davinci-ra/input/pagecontent/report-generation.md

 |Measure|Risk Adjustment Model Measure|[Risk Adjustment Model Measure]|
 {: .grid}

-Figure 2.2-4 provides a graphical view of how these resources are related to the example report above for some of the Condition Categories on the report.
+Figure 2.2-4 provides a graphical view of how these resources are related to the example report above for some of the Condition Categories in the report.
 The main resource is the [Risk Adjustment Coding Gap Report] profile.
 This coding gap report references a [Risk Adjustment Model Measure], which indicates CMS-HCC V24 is the risk adjustment model this report is based on.
 The coding gap report also references the Patient ([US Core Patient](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html)) as well as the Organization ([US Core Organization](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-organization.html)) that generated the report.
 The graph shows three groups within a [Risk Adjustment Coding Gap Report] using three example HCCs from Figure 2.2-3 to illustrate how each `group` corresponds to an HCC including its attributes.
 Note that the Bundle in this graph is a searchset Bundle returned by FHIR query with the Risk Adjustment Coding Gap Reports.

 {% include img-portrait.html img="report-risk-adjustment-resource-graph.png" caption="Figure 2.2-4 Resource Graph for Risk Adjustment Coding Gap Report"%}

 ### Approaches for Generating Risk Adjustment Coding Gap Report

 This IG describes two approaches to generate a [Risk Adjustment Coding Gap Report].
 The approaches provide an adoption strategy that allows consumers of this IG to choose an implementation that matches their current state of FHIR maturity, including an option for generating a [Risk Adjustment Coding Gap Report] that requires little to no FHIR maturity and then transition to more mature approaches as their FHIR maturity grows.
-As mentioned above, the Payer can use one or more of these processes as fits their need or stage as they transition their processes.
+As mentioned above, the Payer can use one or more of these processes as it fits their need or stage as they transition their processes.

 #### The Assisted Approach